Devmagic9/The-Ultimate-Watch-Flipping-Calculator/README.md

 # Watch Flipping Calculator

-This small web app helps evaluate potential profit when flipping watches.
-Enter purchase details, selling details, and the calculator will display total costs, net profit, ROI, and break‑even price.
+This React + Vite app helps you determine a profitable selling price when flipping watches.
+Enter your purchase information and desired ROI and the calculator will suggest a price that accounts for fees and expenses.

-### Features
+## Features
-- Instant calculations while you type.
-- Visual indication of profit (green) or loss (red).
-- Reset button to quickly clear all inputs.

-### Usage
-Open `index.html` in your browser.
-Fill in the purchase and selling details to see the results update automatically.
+- Modern interface built with Tailwind CSS and shadcn/ui components.
+- Calculates Total Costs, Break‑Even Price, Suggested Selling Price, Net Profit and ROI.
+- Color coded profit/loss.
+- Responsive layout that works on mobile and desktop.

-### Development
+## Development
-All logic is implemented in `app.js` and styled with `styles.css`.
-Feel free to modify or extend functionality.
+1. Install dependencies with `npm install`.
+2. Run the dev server with `npm run dev`.

+Tailwind configuration is in `tailwind.config.js`.
+Main logic lives in `src/App.jsx`.